AlexJReid/blog/content/posts/dynamodb-complex-queries.md

 It has the side-effect of allowing longer set values to be stored.
 For instance, if instead of numeric ratings we used `['Poor', 'Fair', 'Good', 'Great', 'Excellent']`, the keys would be longer and we would consume more resources.

 It might seem premature, but shaving bytes off repeated keys and attribute names is considered good practice.
-The downside is that this portion of the key is less readable by the human eye.
+The tradeoff is that this portion of the key is less readable by the human eye.

 ## Query patterns